-SFS KENYA: PRIMATES OF THE AFRICAN SAVANNA (SUMMER II)
+SFS KENYA: ELEPHANTS OF THE AFRICAN SAVANNA (SUMMER II)

 - Terms: Summer Session II